john-judge/Remote-Camera-Pod/README.md

  Could implement:
  * faster, easier user-control (keyboard or other?)
  * manual/auto focus
- * remote client over SSH
+ * remote over SSH, very important
  * saving a user-defined "home" configuration to return to quickly when requested
  * stepper motors to pan and tilt